6 Surprising Things a Beard Can Reveal About Your Health

 If your beard is: Dry and brittle

 You’re probably over-cleaning it.
 Even though your facial hair differs structurally from the hair on your head, it is important to show your facial hair the same TLC you’d give the rest of your hair.
 Try using a mild cleanser—Dr. Schlessinger recommends using one that’s designed for both your face and your beard, though he says shampoo can work in a pinch, applying a conditioning beard oil (try Jack Black Beard Oil, which it contains marula oil to plump up strands and lock in moisture), and combing or brushing it every day to keep it looking neat and tidy.
-Find out some hygiene rules all men should follow.

 If your beard is: A little flaky

 You might have beard dandruff.
 Luckily, there’s an easy fix for this one.
 Dr. Schlessinger recommends CLn Shampoo, which is gentle enough to be used on both your scalp and your face, and contains bleach, one of the few antibacterial ingredients that he says doesn’t lead to antibiotic-resistant bacteria.
-Use one to three times per week to relieve dandruff, as well as itching, dermatitis, or folliculitis (an inflammation of the hair follicle that can cause those small red pimple-like bumps).
+Use one to three times per week to relieve dandruff, as well as itching, dermatitis, or folliculitis (inflammation of the hair follicle that can cause those small red pimple-like bumps).

 If your beard is: Completely non-existent